RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

 Their ultimate verdict was that I should make a seminar version of the course, and that's how Law and Storytelling was born.

-But we'll begin with some of the Law and Literature basics, just so you know what that course usually entails.
+We will discuss Law and Literature along the way, especially how literary techniques accentuate fine legal storytelling.
 Many law schools offer a Law and Literature course.
-Most of them contain a collection of the predictable works that Judge Richard A. Posner complained about in his famous book [*Law and Literature*](http://www.amazon.com/Law-Literature-Richard-A-Posner/dp/0674032462).
+Most of them contain a collection of the predictable works that Judge Richard A. Posner complained about in his book [*Law and Literature: A Mistaken Relation*](http://www.amazon.com/Law-Literature-Richard-A-Posner/dp/0674032462).
 Even our own Roscoe Pound edited a well-regarded anthology called *Law in Action: An Anthology of the Law in Literature* (New York:Crown, 1947)

 What might be called a clich&eacute; Law and Literature reading list